datacg/covid-19-death-rate/README.md

 ## Acknowledgements<a name="acknowledgements"></a>

-I developed this study for the “Write a Data Science Blog Post,” my first project for Udacity’s Nanodegree Data Science Program.
-Thank Udacity for encouraging and guiding me to develop this work, my wife and daughter for giving me the support I need to study full time, and my programming teacher and friend Rodrigo Veloso for sharing his knowledge with me.
+This article was developed for the “Write a Data Science Blog Post,” my first project for Udacity’s Nanodegree Data Science Program.
+Thank Udacity for encouraging to develop this work, my family for giving me the support I need to study, and my teacher and friend Rodrigo Veloso for his guidance.

 Juliano Oliveira